andrewrd/augproject/readme.md

-This document will map out the location of each file on the project
+This is an augmented reality project intended to push the capabilities of HTML5 & Javascript.

 # Get started
 In order to run this project locally, you must run a localserver.
 You can do this by running a python server in the command line after navigating to the folder directory using: